 Simply having an antenna won't automatically solve all of your over-the-air TV woes.
 Better antennas and optional amplifiers will go a long way toward bringing in more channels, but that's only part of the equation.

 We recommend researching beforehand to determine what range of antenna you need, and whether you want an indoor model or an antenna made for outdoor installation.
 The best place to start is AntennaWeb.org, which lets you enter your address or ZIP code and see what stations are broadcasting in your area, as well as how far away the broadcast towers are.

-Worried about future proofing for ATSC 3.0 as it rolls out this year?
+Worried about future proofing for ATSC 3.0 as it rolls out to new cities?
 The good news is that your existing antenna will work, and may even pull in more channels under the new standard.
 The bad news is that you'll need to buy a new tuner or an ATSC 3.0-equipped TV, and these are only now coming to market.